 Open the to the configuration file(see Customizing Recording Options).

-ind the part of the code that resembles the following snippet:
+Find the part of the code that resembles the following fragment:

 texttype anywhere between the brackets "